 The article processing charge for publishing in Oryx in 2022 is £1,950/$2,950 (£975/$1,475 for Short Communications).
 Upon acceptance for publication the corresponding author will be contacted by RightsLink on behalf of Cambridge University Press, who will administer the collection of the article processing charge.
 At that stage the corresponding author can pay by credit card or arrange for an invoice to be issued to their funding body or institution.

 Transitional funding from the Rufford Foundation

-The Rufford Foundation is major long-term supporter of Oryx, and also funded the development of the journal’s Writing for Conservation guide.
+The Rufford Foundation is a major long-term supporter of Oryx, and also funded the development of the journal’s Writing for Conservation guide.
 The Foundation recognizes the value of open access publishing and the special role that Oryx plays in building capacity and enabling researchers to publish their research no matter where they live or work, and is supporting the journal’s transition to open access.
-The grant from The Rufford Foundation will also allow us to make historical content freely available.
-Volumes 1–54 of Oryx (1950–2020) will be free to access from 1 January 2021.
+This grant from The Rufford Foundation also allows us to make historical content freely available: volumes 1–54 of Oryx (1950–2020) are now free to access.

 Other donors and individual supporters

 Oryx is grateful for the support of additional donors such as the John Spedan Lewis Foundation and Thriplow Charitable Trust, and of individual members of Fauna & Flora International, whose subscriptions grant exclusive access to print copies and/or a magazine-style online view of the journal.